Gluten Free Vitamin Deficiency: How Gluten Intolerance Could Lead to a B1 Shortage

 • Trouble breathing

 Failing to treat this deficiency can lead to heart damage, vascular damage, depression, and may contribute to Alzheimer’s disease.
+Understanding and addressing nutritional deficiencies in celiac disease patients is crucial for their overall health and well-being.

 Can medications deplete vitamin B1?